fact-benchmark/factbenchmark/index.md

 features:
     - title: Find check-worthy claims
       icon-class: fab fa-searchengin
-      excerpt: Be the first to detect falsifiable, check-worthy claims or rumors of interest to the public.
+      excerpt: Be the first to submit falsifiable, check-worthy claims or rumors of interest to the public.
     - title: Estimate validity
       icon-class: fas fa-balance-scale
       excerpt: Estimate the validity of claims or rumours using any data, technology or process you choose.
-    - title: Earn reputation
+    - title: Realtime benchmark
       icon-class: mi mi-Settings mi-spin
-      excerpt: Benchmark your system in real time by making correct, early, estimates of the future <a href="../measuring_truth">consensus.</a>
+      excerpt: Earn reputation for your system by making correct, early, estimates of the future <a href="../measuring_truth">consensus.</a>